Berries and cream crepes are filled with a cheesecake like filling, and sweet juicy berries for a decadent breakfast or dessert.

 - Add all the ingredients for your crepes to a blender.
 Cover.

-- Blend on low speed until everything is mixed together well.
+- Blend on low speed until everything is mixed together well, and smooth.

-- Place batter in an airtight container and place in fridge for at least one hour, up to overnight.
+- Place the batter in an airtight container and place it in fridge for at least one hour, up to overnight.
+(2)

 - Fold the whipped cream and cream cheese mixture together till smooth.
 Refrigerate till needed.

-- Mix together your berries, sugar and cornstarch.
+- Mix together the berries, sugar and cornstarch in a bowl of in a pot.

-- Saute your berries in a large skillet.
-Cook for a few minutes until the juices start to run and a saucy mixture is created.
+- Heat the berries in the small pot over medium low until the juices start to run, and a saucy mixture is created.
 Set aside till needed.

 - Heat a large nonstick skillet, and spray with nonstick spray over medium heat.